The Unhealthiest Fast Food Burgers—Ranked!

 Here's how we determined our list:

-Methodology: In order to identify the unhealthiest fast food burgers in America, we compiled a list of the most caloric burgers from 17 of the most popular fast food restaurants nationwide.
+Methodology: In order to identify the unhealthiest fast-food burgers in America, we compiled a list of the most caloric burgers from 17 of the most popular fast-food restaurants nationwide.
 The burgers with the most calories, in most cases, also have the highest total fat, saturated fat, trans fat, and sodium contents as well.
 To break ties, we chose the burger with a greater amount of sodium and deemed that one less healthy.
-We also only considered the top three most unhealthy burgers at each restaurant to ensure we represented a diverse range of restaurants on this list.
-We also only considered fast food restaurants that provided all the nutritional information.
+We also only considered the top two most unhealthy burgers at each restaurant to ensure we represented a diverse range of restaurants on this list.
+We also only considered fast-food restaurants that provided all the nutritional information.
 No sides were considered in this ranking either.
 Every burger on this list has at least 1,000 calories.

 Culver's Mushroom & Swiss ButterBurger (Triple)